Caramelized Pork and Apples

 -

-Pour in the sauce mixture and simmer, stirring, until it turns glossy and thick enough to coat a spoon, about 1 to 2 minutes.
+Cook, stirring often, until the sauce turns glossy and thickens enough to coat a spoon, 3 to 5 minutes.

 -